 The event included traditional keynotes, interactive discussions, lightning talks, focused parallel sessions, and a discussion panel.
 Topics covered included: the impact of climate change on museum buildings and collections, developing regional audiences, interpretation and storytelling, and adapting to change.

-Our Keynote Speakers were Adam Rozan, Director of Audience Engagement at the Worcester Art Museum (Massachusetts, USA), Dr J Patrick Greene OBE, CEO of Museum Victoria, Jacqui Hemsley, Director of Murray Art Museum Albury (MAMA), and Dr Nurin Veis, Manager of Scienceworks, Museum Victoria.
+Our Keynote Speakers were Adam Rozan, Director of Audience Engagement at the Worcester Art Museum (Massachusetts, USA), Dr J Patrick Greene OBE, CEO of Museums Victoria, Jacqui Hemsley, Director of Murray Art Museum Albury (MAMA), and Dr Nurin Veis, Manager of Scienceworks, Museums Victoria.